Swingers Lifestyle Community for Open-Minded Couples & Singles

 A cruise ship can be beautiful.
 A resort can be five stars.
 But that doesn't automatically guarantee the event itself is exceptional.

-Look for reviews of the specific organizer and the specific event, not just the venue.
+Look for reviews of the actual organizer and the specific event, not just the venue itself.
+Two groups can host events at the exact same location and create completely different experiences.

 Follow the Money